pulumi/docs/content/blog/build-publish-containers-iac/index.md

 #### Create a New Project

-To start, create a new project and [ensure it is configured to use your GCP account]({{< relref "/docs/intro/cloud-providers/gcp/setup" >}}), and then scaffold your project with the imports and overall program structure that we will fill in one piece at a time:
+To start, create a new project and [ensure it is configured to use your GCP account]({{< relref "/docs/intro/cloud-providers/gcp/setup" >}}), then scaffold your project with the imports and overall program structure that we will fill in one piece at a time:

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}